infr/falldetector-public/thesis.md

 2. *Foreground detection*: Comparing the background model to the current frame or frames
 3. *Background maintenance*: Teaching / updating the background model.
 Return to step 2.

+> Normal distribution explained

 Successful early work in the field on human tracking was made by Wren et al. (1997) who proposed *PFinder* ("person finder").
-In this method the background model is a single Gaussian per pixel and the tracked object have a multi-class statistical model (Wren et al. 1997) This has been proved to be a good background subtraction method (Vacavant & Sobral 2014; Stauffer & Grimson 1999).
+In this, pixel-based method, the background model is a single Gaussian per pixel and the tracked object have a multi-class statistical model (Wren et al. 1997).
+This has been proved to be a good background subtraction method (Vacavant & Sobral 2014; Stauffer & Grimson 1999).
+However a single Gaussian per pixel is not able to adapt quickly to a dynamic background (swaying trees, waves in the ocean).

-**brainstorming**

-> Bi- or multimodal backgrounds

-> Because the environment can change, both short term and through out the lifetime of the vision system, background subtraction algorithms are expected to be robust.
-One approach, that has gained substantial popularity, was first introduced by Stauffer and Grimson.
-> (Chan, Mahadevan, Vasconcelos 2010)

-**/brainstorming**
+Because the background can change, short and long term, Stauffer and Grimson (1999) proposed the *Gaussian mixture model* (GMM).
+The GMM models every pixel with a mixture of K Gaussians function (**add a fig.**).
+GMM is able to quickly adapt to a dynamic background and it has become a very popular background subtraction method.
+However GMM is not able to handle sudden illumination changes (turning on/off lights, clouds blocking sunlight) and shadows very well.
+(Chan, Mahadevan, Vasconcelos 2010; Vacavant & Sobral 2014; Xu et al. 2016) Zivkovic (2004) proposed improvements to GMM with *Adaptive Gaussian mixture model* (AGMM).
+These improvements did not include a solution for the shadow problem but reduced processing time by automatically selecting the number of components needed for each pixel.
+This research was funded by EU Framework Programme 6 (FP6 2002-2006).
+(Zivkovic 2004)

 **Choosing the algorithm**